 In conclusion, the uncoupled approaches allow comparatively simple calculation of fluxes based on the pools and vice versa.
 Therefore, the link between pools and fluxes is unidirectional and this link cannot be objectively proven.
-The long-term bare field approach is preferable to estimate linkages between slow pools and CO_2 fluxes.
+The constrained estimation of parameters is attributable to the mismatch of timescales between the experiment duration and the turnover parameters to be estimated (Xu et al., 2007).
+Therefore, the long-term bare field approach is preferable to estimate linkages between slow pools and CO2 fluxes.
 Physical separation of pools is necessary to better estimate pool decomposition rates by the LTBF approach.
-In contrast, the kinetic approach using incubation studies is quicker, requires no physical separation of pools, and is mainly suitable for estimating decomposition rates of fast pools.
-The results obtained on pool sizes and flux rates by the position rates of fast pools.
+In contrast, the kinetic approach using incubation studies is quicker, requires no physical separation of pools, and is mainly suitable for estimating decomposition rates of fast pools (Hyvönen et al., 2005; Scharnagl et al., 2010).
 The results obtained on pool sizes and flux rates by the incubation approach cannot be easily compared with other studies.
-The main short-coming of both approaches is that they are suitable only for non-steady state conditions - without substrate input.
+The main shortcoming of both approaches is that they are suitable only for non-steady state conditions - without substrate input.